eutherialab/Foley_XLRD/README.md

 **Assessing the conservation of historical, long-term recombination rates.**

 First, raw bscorrected recombination rates output from ReLERNN are averaged in 2Mb windows with a 50kb step.
-Averaging rates in large blocks enables assessments of long-term historical recombination rates as opposed to recent differences that can occur between species, populations, individuals, and between sexes.
+Averaging rates in large blocks enables assessments of long-term historical recombination rates as opposed to recent differences that can occur between species, populations, individuals, and sexes.

 Run as

 _perl relernn_sliding_average.pl_

 replace DATAFILE with the raw bscorrected output from ReLERNN.
 As written, the script averages recombination rates in 2Mb blocks with a step of 50kb.
 Change hard-coded numbers as required to vary block and window size.